jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 {% include image.html src="dialup-stackmat/Squarewave01CJC.png" alt='Components of a square wave.
 From <a href=\'http://en.wikipedia.org/wiki/File:Squarewave01CJC.png\'>http://en.wikipedia.org/wiki/File:Squarewave01CJC.png</a>' %}

 To approximate the square wave (in red), add together all the component sine waves.
-The low frequency blue wave builds most of the shape, and the high frequency waves serve to square out the corners.
+The low frequency blue wave builds most of the shape, and the higher frequency waves serve to square out the corners.
 It's hard to imagine what removing the blue wave from the signal would look like, but it should be clear that without that low frequency component, our signal is going